 It is best if you look away from mere statistics with the Range Rover Evoque.
 More than £30k – and, potentially, the best part of £40k even if you don’t get too busy with options – is a great deal of money to spend on a car that is no bigger and no more powerful than a Ford Focus.

 And even when you cast statistics aside and get down to the objectivity of driving, the Evoque still seems like an expensive car.
-Yes, it is well finished; yes, it is very refined; yes, it comes amply equipped and, yes, it has a breadth of ability few other cars have.
+Yes, it is well finished; yes, it is very refined; yes, it comes well equipped and, yes, it has a breadth of ability few other cars have.

 But you’re paying not just for the tangible things, but also for intangible things like how it will make you feel.
 That leaves the Evoque with few direct rivals.